twright/Easy-Comment-Uploads/readme.txt

 If you like it please rate it, give feedback or you can support its further development by donating.

+== Screenshots ==

+1. Comments with uploaded images and files
+2. The plugin's options page
+3. You can access the options page from the plugins list
+4. Potentially dangerous files prevented from being uploaded
+5. The images integrate with most Lightbox plugins

 == Upgrade Notice ==

 = 0.70 =